 This story was written for the Reedsy contest "Narratively Takeover".

-More specifically by the prompt: "Write about your most unique experience at, or in, a wedding."
+More specifically in the context of the prompt: "Write about your most unique experience at, or in, a wedding."

 Our Two Weddings